 Wrap Up

-The Boston Red Sox logo is one of the oldest in all of Major League Baseball, having been around since 1901, and redesigned multiple times up until today.
-Even though the club’s logo has gone through many changes over the years, it has remained somewhat faithful to its original design introduced in 1908.
+The Boston Red Sox logo is one of the oldest in Major League Baseball, having been in use since 1901 and redesigned multiple times to date.
+Although the club’s logo has undergone numerous changes over the years, it has mainly remained faithful to its original design, introduced in 1908.
 In addition to this motif found on many different items associated with the team, including hats and t-shirts sold at Fenway Park stores around Boston, it also appears on uniforms worn by players during games played at home or away.
 Undoubtedly, the club's logo and uniforms will always contain red, white, and blue colors.